-In the course of your study you will be taught over 200 separate projections for imaging different anatomical parts.
+In the course of your study, you will be taught over 200 separate projections for imaging different anatomical parts.
 You will rotate through fluoroscopy, general radiography, surgery, and several other imaging areas while learning the technical skills necessary to function well in each diagnostic arena.
-Your classroom education will cover patient care, radiation protection, radiographic positioning, image production, radiographic pathology, radiation physics and radiation biology.
+Your classroom education will cover patient care, radiation protection, radiographic positioning, image production, radiographic pathology, radiation physics, and radiation biology.
 This didactic component of our program will prepare you to be eligible to take the National Registry after successful completion of the program.
-Diligence and commitment on your part will not only ensure that you will pass the Registry exam, but ensure your job prospects are excellent.
+Diligence and commitment on your part will not only ensure that you will pass the Registry exam but ensure your job prospects are excellent.

 The school was started in 1976 by Dr. Alexander Goulard (retired 1984) who recognized the need for a local Radiologic school to produce highly trained technologists.
-In 1978, the Marion County School Board assumed responsibility for THE PROGRAM, with the main facilities at Munroe Regional Medical Center and a major affiliate at the Marion Community Hospital (now Ocala Regional Medical Center).
-Since that time, we have grown to serve three counties and honored to currently have the following accredited clinical training partners:
+In 1978, the Marion County School Board assumed responsibility for THE PROGRAM, with the main facilities at Munroe Regional Medical Center (now Advent Health Ocala) and a major affiliate at the Marion Community Hospital (now HCA Florida Ocala Hospital).
+Since that time, we have grown to serve five counties and are honored to currently have the following accredited clinical training partners: